Oh, you guys. I’ve been waiting nearly a year to hit publish on this blog post.

 Here’s how it happened:

-Nearly two years ago, I moved to New York to chase “The Dream” — you might remember that story.
+Nearly two years ago (in 2013), I moved to New York to chase “The Dream” — you might remember that story.

 For seven years of my post-graduate life, I worked really hard.
-And I worked a lot, man.
+Like, really fucking hard.
+And I worked a lot.
 I was one of those people who woke up with her hand clawed around her iPhone in the morning.
-My e-mail was never not in sync — one wrong push notification was all it took to dictate my mood.
+My e-mail was never not in sync — and one wrong push notification was all it took to dictate my mood.

 I remember every single detail of my first class — down to the smell.
 (I won’t bore you with those details, but if you’d like to hear the story, shoot me an e-mail.)